 Changing Drug Supply

-While opioids are present in most overdose deaths in Philadelphia, overdose deaths involving stimulants (like cocaine, crack, and methamphetamine) and xylazine (a veterinary medication also called tranq) are also on the rise.
+While opioids are present in most overdose deaths in Philadelphia, overdose deaths involving stimulants (like cocaine, crack, and methamphetamine), xylazine (a veterinary medication also called tranq), and other contaminants are also on the rise.
 In 2022, stimulants, both with and without opioids, were detected in more than 70% of overdose fatalities.
 The combination of stimulants and opioids can be unintentional, meaning the drugs were prepared together before being sold, or intentionally, meaning the person using the substances combined the drugs themselves.

 Tranq was detected in 34 percent of fatal overdoses in 2022.
 Tranq was first seen in the drug supply in Puerto Rico in the early 2000s, and then in Philadelphia in 2006.
 SUPHR has put together a number of resources to share our knowledge, as an increasing number of municipalities in the United States are also struggling to address the concerns associated with tranq.